Renown Institute for Health Innovation

 Renown IHI research teams are focused on integrating personal healthcare and environmental data with socioeconomic determinants to help Nevada address some of its most complex environmental health problems; while simultaneously expanding the state’s access to leading-edge clinical trials and fostering new connections with biotechnology and pharmaceutical companies.

 Joe conceived and is the Principal Investigator of Healthy Nevada Project – the largest community sponsored population health program in the U.S. He is responsible for developing new applied research initiatives at DRI and has helped expand DRIs expertise and presence in data analysis, statistics, bioinformatics, molecular biology, public health, business development and visualization through more than $7m in funding.
-He works closely with the Nevada Governor’s Office of Economic Development. cares deeply about improving health, wellness and social capital in Nevada.
+He works closely with the Nevada Governor’s Office of Economic Development, and cares deeply about improving health, wellness and social capital in Nevada.
 His academic research over more than 20 years spans biophysics, informatics and molecular biology.
 He received his B.A. in Philosophy and Biology at Bowdoin College, his Ph.D. from Rutgers University and was a Fulbright Scholar studying mathematical ecology.
 As the CSO of Renown Health, Joe helped launch the largest liver disease genetics study in the United States in partnership with the pharmaceutical company, Gilead Sciences.

 Karen Schlauch, PhD

 Research Professor – Bioinformatics

 Karen has been the Bioinformatics Core Director at Boston University School of Medicine and the University of Nevada, Reno.
 Her expertise in genome-wide association and family-based linkage studies stem from her work at deCODE in Reykjavik, Iceland, and Boston University.
 Karen’s publication record includes a number of manuscripts focusing on whole-omics studies targeting human disease, including NASH and NAFLD, obesity, metabolic syndrome, Alzheimer’s disease, cardiovascular disease, Chronic Fatigue Syndrome, and Gulf War Illness.
 Additionally, she has several publications directed towards human genome-wide association studies.
 Karen has a B.S. in Mathematics (concentration in Computer Science) from the University of Illinois, Champaign-Urbana.
 She received her M.S. and Ph.D. in Mathematics from New Mexico State University.

 Jim Metcalf, MS